The best Black Friday deals on 4K and OLED TVs, picked by an expert

 The Independent is trusted by Americans across the entire political spectrum.
 And unlike many other quality news outlets, we choose not to lock Americans out of our reporting and analysis with paywalls.
 We believe quality journalism should be available to everyone, paid for by those who can afford it.Your support makes all the difference.

-Nabbing a TV deal in the Black Friday 2024 sale is easier than ever.
-There are big savings on LG’s premium OLEDs, Samsung’s vibrant QLEDs, and Hisense’s budget-friendly 4K models.
+If you want a top TV for a terrific price, you’ve come to the right place.
+Because although Black Friday has been and gone, Cyber Monday has swept in to take up the mantle, bringing with it some hefty discounts.

-Whether you’re after a cinematic 65in OLED for your living room or a compact 43in set for the bedroom, I’ve found TVs at rock-bottom prices this Black Friday, including on top models from LG and Samsung, with Amazon also discounting its flagship OLED Fire TV to an incredibly low price.
+In my eyes, the deal of the weekend so far is this £900 saving on the brilliant LG B4 at Amazon, which is now down to just £1,099.

-But easily the top deal I’ve found so far this Black Friday is on the excellent LG B4 at Amazon, where the 65in OLED screen is down to just £1,099.
+Our tech critic David reviewed the 2023 edition of this 65in OLED set in his review of the best 4K TVs, saying that “it’s bright and it looks consistently smooth and slick, whether you’re watching a movie or playing games.”
+The 2024 model has a few improvements too – it’s a little brighter, with a faster processor and reduced latency (which is important for gaming).”

-Our tech critic David reviewed the 2023 edition of this set in his review of the best 4K TVs, saying that “it’s bright and it looks consistently smooth and slick, whether you’re watching a movie or playing games.
-The filmmaker mode is suitably detailed, with deep blacks and natural colours.”
-The 2024 model is essentially the same deal, but a little brighter, with a faster processor and reduced latency (which is important for gaming).
+If this offer isn’t to your liking, I’ve snuffled out plenty of alternative deals on TVs I’ve tried and tested, including discounts on Amazon’s flagship OLED Fire TV, Samsung’s vibrant QLEDs and Hisense’s budget-friendly 4K models.
+One of the more obscure offers can be found at Aldi, with the supermarket offering the Toshiba 50in LED HDR for £199 (nearly £100 less than most major retailers).
+Head down to your local store sharp-ish to avoid missing out.

-If the LG B4 isn’t right for you, keep reading to find even more Black Friday TV deals on sets we’ve tried and tested.
+Keep reading to find even more Black Friday TV deals.
 And for more offers on everything from tech, beauty and home appliances, head over to our deals guide and liveblog for the very latest.

 - Amazon Fire TV omni, 43in: Was £549.99, now £279.99, Amazon.co.uk